 Many contractors are experienced in working with Iowa DOT specifications and contract requirements.
-In these instances, the need for discussing administrative requirements and procedures in a meeting format may not be necessary, and may be accomplished by the use of a preconstruction questionnaire.
+In these instances, the need for discussing administrative requirements and procedures in a meeting format may not be necessary and may be accomplished using a preconstruction questionnaire.

 A comprehensive list of topics that may be discussed at preconstruction meetings or included in a preconstruction questionnaire is included at the end of this section.
 The guideline includes topics that may not be necessary or applicable to all contracts.